 Large enterprises today may be equipped to fully-staff and maintain an in-house network operations center, but for many businesses, the fixed labor and infrastructure costs are simply too much to bear.
 These organizations should consider partnering with a third-party NOC – the heavy lifting has already been done, and the need to maintain a highly-qualified staff no longer rests on the shoulders of the MSP.

-Through outsourcing, a NOC’s technical teams can act as an extension of the MSPs existing workforce – an invaluable advantage over a software-only RMM solution or limited in-house staff.
+Through outsourcing, a NOC’s technical team can act as an extension of the MSPs existing workforce – an invaluable advantage over a software-only RMM solution or limited in-house staff.
 When working with an outside partner, MSPs and IT providers can ensure uptime and satisfaction across a wide customer base – without the need to hire additional technicians, pay any added overtime, etc. In other words, partnering with a NOC provider allows MSPs to offload day-to-day RMM maintenance and management, allowing business owners to focus on growth and future expansion.

 Despite the many things that a Network Operations Center is, there’s one thing it absolutely is not – a help desk.
 This is an important distinction, and one that can easily confuse business owners if not properly explained.
 The big difference?
 The help desk is where all end-client interaction takes place.